-Yesterday I had a really hard time with pulling in a submodule from an old git repository I had laying around.
+Yesterday I had a really hard time with pulling in a submodule from an old git repository I had lying around.
 I thought a quick Google with DuckDuckGo would solve all my problems, but alas.
-There was a lot of outdated information that simply didn’t work with the Git version I had installed on my computer (or maybe I just applied it incorrectly).
+There was a lot of outdated information that simply didn't work with the Git version I had installed on my computer (or maybe I just applied it incorrectly).

 Finally I found an answer on StackOverflow that didn't quite work, but send me in the right direction.
 Eventually I gave up the DuckDuckGoing and did what I should have done in the first place: Look at the Git documentation for the submodule command.

 The command I ran (from the root of my git folder) that worked for me after I cloned my repository was:

 An important lesson learned: If there is documentation available, consult that first.